MRChemSoft/mrchem/python/mrchem/input_parser/docs/user_ref.rst

    :D_H_screening: Parameters for the debye-huckel screening factor

       :red:`Keywords`
-       :kappa_out: Value of the debye-Huckel screening factor outside of a designated radius.
-This value represents the electrolyte strength in the solvent.
+       :ion_strength: Ionic strength of the electrolyte in mol/L. This represents the concentration of the ions in the bulk solvent.

         **Type** ``float``